iampraveenvemula/de_casestudy/MyDocument.md

 #### 8. Scheduling with Apache Airflow

-To automate the execution of the PySpark data pipelines on a scheduled basis, you can leverage Apache Airflow, an open-source workflow automation tool.
+To automate the execution of the PySpark data pipelines on a scheduled basis, we can leverage Apache Airflow, an open-source workflow automation tool.
 Airflow allows us to define, schedule, and monitor your data pipeline tasks with ease.